netrisai/docs/tutorials/aws-deploy-softgate.rst

 .. image:: images/aws-security-group.png
   :align: center

 To enable connectivity with other Netris sites, it is essential to create the EC2 instance in the desired VPC.
-Therefore, provision a new EC2 instance with the Ubuntu 22.04 operating system installed, utilizing an instance type that meets the minimum hardware requirements of 2 virtual CPUs and 4 GB of RAM, such as t2.medium/t3.medium or any other type that satisfies these specifications.
+Therefore, deploy a new EC2 instance with the Ubuntu 22.04 operating system installed, utilizing an instance type that meets the minimum hardware requirements of 2 virtual CPUs and 4 GB of RAM, such as t2.medium/t3.medium or any other type that satisfies these specifications.
 It is also recommended to allocate at least 30 GB of drive space.

 .. image:: images/aws-softgate-deployed.png